This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 He is graduated in Business & Project Management from CNAM Paris and London Business School

-Stéphane joined Meridiam in 2009 and is Meridiam Director of Asset Management and performs a wide variety of tasks related to the portfolio and the proactive management of participations of Meridiam Infrastructure Funds and is responsible for the ongoing management, operational and partnership activities of the projects owned by Meridiam worldwide.
+Stéphane joined Meridiam in 2009 as Meridiam Director of Asset Management and is since 2020 Director of Portfolio Operations.
+He performs a wide variety of tasks related to the portfolio and the proactive management of participations of Meridiam Infrastructure Funds and projects owned by Meridiam worldwide.

-Since then, he managed the growth of Meridiam portfolio adapting processes, governance and risk&opportunities management in a pro-active manner.
+He managed the growth of Meridiam portfolio adapting processes, governance and risk&opportunities management to foster delivery of Premium Asset Management with financial and non-financial value creation.

 Before that, in 1998 he started at Suez, a major global utilities company to develop, manage or restructure infrastructure projects in South Korea, Singapore, Mexico, Australia and Europe.
 In 2006, he joined Vinci Concessions and largely contributed to Vinci successful positioning as a leader on the large infrastructure market with projects in Europe like Coentunnel in Netherlands, R1 in Slovakia or Liefkenshoek Rail Tunnel in Belgium and late 2008, he took the lead of Vinci Concessions for Portugal with the development of rail projects and asset management activities related to Lusoponte Tagus crossings’ road concession.